The History of Jam

 To appreciate today’s gourmet jam and the artisans that create it.
 One must look to the past and understand it’s journey from the Kings and Queens who regaled in it’s delicate creation, the settlers who relied on it’s nutritional value and sustainability, to the troops that utilized the quick energy jam would provide them during battle.
+Yes the history of jam is long and delicious.

 It has been suggested that the preservation of fruit historically dates back to the crusades when soldiers brought the process back from the middle east.